cpacker/MemGPT/docs/autogen.md

 ## MemGPT + Autogen

+!!! warning "Need help?"

+    If you need help visit our [Discord server](https://discord.gg/9GEQrxmVyE) and post in the #support channel.

+    You can also check the [GitHub discussion page](https://github.com/cpacker/MemGPT/discussions/65), but the Discord server is the official support channel and is monitored more actively.

 [examples/agent_groupchat.py](https://github.com/cpacker/MemGPT/blob/main/memgpt/autogen/examples/agent_groupchat.py) contains an example of a groupchat where one of the agents is powered by MemGPT.

 If you are using OpenAI, you can also run it using the [example notebook](https://github.com/cpacker/MemGPT/blob/main/memgpt/autogen/examples/memgpt_coder_autogen.ipynb).